pleabargain/EnglishHelpsYourCareer/sourceoftruth.md

 # adjectives

+## influential
+She was influential in her days.

 ## concrete
 * Can somebody show me concrete numbers on that?
 * Moscow could grant Greece privileged import access, thereby generating revenue for struggling companies back home and allowing Tsipras to present a concrete result to his voters.